-The Alkalinity decreased from spring to summer, while remaining within the target range.
-Limited rainfall likely drove these numbers down slightly.
-The major reason for the decrease was productivity.
+The Alkalinity was within the target range all summer and seemed to fluctuate with the rainfall.
+The major reason for the decrease in the late summer was productivity.
 As lake organisms become more active in the summer time, they produce more carbon dioxide.
 As this gas dissolves, it needs to be buffered, using up the carbonate ions.